angelochristian29/HTML_Pong/README.md

 # HTML_Pong
-My rendition of the game Pong in a HTML website
+My rendition of the game Pong in an HTML website

 ## Task
 Recreate the famous game Pong in HTML